Salicornia maritima

-Salicornia maritima, the sea glasswort, is a succulent, salt-tolerant plant found in New Brunswick and in Newfoundland and Labrador.
+Salicornia maritima, the sea glasswort or slender glasswort, is a succulent, salt-tolerant plant found along the eastern coast of North America, including Maine and New Brunswick.

 It produces flowers towards late summer or beginning of fall.

-This plant is sometimes mistaken for salicornia depressa.
+This plant is sometimes mistaken for Salicornia depressa.

+Description

+Salicornia maritima has terminal spikes and branches that are swollen and rounded at the tips.
+Fertile segments grow thicker and become reddish towards the end of the year.